Raymond Leo Cardinal Burke

 Founder, Christ Medicus Foundation/CMF CURO

-Michael O’Dea is Founder and Executive Director of the Christus Medicus Foundation (CMF), a 501(c) 3 not-for-profit organization, focused on reclaiming Christ-centered health care by reforming corporate and public policy to allow God’s people a conscientious choice in health care.
+Michael O’Dea is Founder and Executive Director of the Christ Medicus Foundation (CMF), non-profit organization focused on reclaiming Christ-centered health care by reforming corporate and public policy to allow God’s people a conscientious choice in health care.
 Mr. O’Dea is an MBA graduate from the University of Detroit.
 He entered the United States Army in 1967 as a Private and attended Officer Candidate School, where he was commissioned in 1968.
 He served both in the United States and Vietnam, where he was awarded the Bronze Star.
 From 1987 to present Mr. O’Dea has been providing employers and individuals unique health care management resources and benefits consulting, specializing in Christ-centered health care.

 In 1984 he founded and is currently a board member of Mother & Unborn Baby Care, a non-profit charitable organization that assists mothers faced with a crisis pregnancy.

 Out of 750 charitable organizations nominated in 1995 for the Acton Institute’s Samaritan Award, Mother & Unborn Baby Care was selected as one of three recipients for their dedicated commitment to serve others.
-Along with his wife (Peggy), Mr. O’Dea has been housing and counseling pregnant mothers since 1980.
-They operated CASA VITAE, founded by Peggy, to house mothers faced with a crisis pregnancy for 10 years.
-In 2011, they turned over the management of the home to Mary’s Mantle.
+Mike and Peggy, his wife, managed CASA VITAE to house mothers faced with a crisis pregnancy for 10 years.

-Michael and Peggy are parents to seven children, five of which are adopted.
-Mr. O’Dea is a Roman Catholic and is currently an active participant at St. Gerald, in Farmington, Michigan.
+Mike and Peggy are parents to seven children, five of which are adopted.

 President, Terri Schiavo Life & Hope Network